Mr-EE/Ates/README.md

 ##Builds##
 Refer to SOFTware folder.
-I sued Visual Studios 2010, but I also opened up the solution in SharpeDevelop and it worked.
+I used Visual Studios 2010, but I also opened up the solution in SharpeDevelop and it worked.
 I built the Mono equivalent with the MCS compiler and it also worked, but some boxes looked a little funny.

 I included some windows executable in the SOFTware folder that can be used on a Windows machine with >.NET 4.0.
 I included 64 and 32bit versions of the mining program and the data analyzer